ESV-Sweetplum/BookmarkLeaper/README.md

+> [!IMPORTANT]
+> This plugin has been merged with [plumoguSV](https://github.com/ESV-Sweetplum/plumoguSV), meaning support for it is deprecated.

 # BookmarkLeaper v1.0.1

 BookmarkLeaper is a simple plugin, that lists all bookmarks, and allows you to jump to any one of them.